KARTHIKKHEGDE/9_15_scalar/MODULE_REFERENCE.md

          - **Example:** If avg_volume = 1M and multiplier = 2.0, candle needs ≥2M volume
       5. **All Criteria Met - MARK IT:**
          - Adds symbol to `marked_symbols` set (thread-safe with lock)
-         - Stores candle in `first_candles` dict for later reference
+         - Stores candle in `marked_candles` dict for later reference
          - Increments `total_marked` counter
          - Logs success with volume ratio and high price
       6. Returns True